Past Work

 Overcoming these challenges will require a proactive approach and coordination among different housing stakeholders, including municipalities, employers, developers, homebuilders, real estate professionals, the non-profit sector, and others.
 Recognizing a need for collaboration and multi-sector dialogue, SWRPC organized the Monadnock Housing Roundtable, a group that meets on a recurring basis to discuss regional housing issues and potential strategies for responding to the housing crisis.
 The group grew out of an event held in late 2019 by the Greater Keene Chamber of Commerce to highlight housing as an important regional issue.
 Since then, the group has been meeting virtually throughout the pandemic, which underscores the fact that the need to address the region’s housing challenges has become only more apparent during the public health emergency and economic downturn.

 Thus far, the primary role of the Roundtable has been to open a space for housing stakeholders to discuss challenges and to share resources on a regional scale.
 This is important for a few reasons.
 First, while much of land use policy is decided at the local level, housing issues and markets span municipal boundaries.
 Our region (and our state’s) housing issues will be difficult to overcome if we try to address them with each local community working in isolation from one another.
-Second, a regional forum like the Roundtable provides a support network for local advocates.
+Second, a regional forum like the Roundtable provides a support network for local practitioners, municipal staff, and housing stakeholders.
 It creates a venue for sharing information, tools, and experiences.
-Third, it provides a connection between housing policy and advocacy work occurring at the state level and local efforts.
+Third, it helps facilitate information‑sharing between state‑level housing policy discussions and local planning and implementation efforts.

 Moving forward, the Roundtable’s work will involve prioritizing particular goals and objectives to focus on.
-To date, Roundtable members have expressed interest in a number of areas, including the role state legislation might be able to play in shifting policy and incentives at the local level.
-Activities could also include outreach to additional partners, such as major employers in the area, in order to build a wider coalition interested in effecting change.
-The group may also consider how to sustain their efforts over the long term—is there an organizational model that’s best suited for sustaining outreach and advocacy work in the years to come?
+To date, Roundtable members have expressed interest in a number of areas, including discussion of how changes in state‑level policy frameworks and incentive structures may affect local housing conditions.
+Activities could also include outreach to additional partners, such as major employers in the area, in order to build a wider coalition interested in coordinated responses to regional housing challenges.
+The group may also consider how to sustain their efforts over the long term—is there an organizational model best suited for sustaining outreach, coordination, and information‑sharing efforts over the long term?
 We won’t solve our collective housing challenges overnight, but through groups like the Monadnock Housing Roundtable, there’s hope that collaboration and collective creativity will move use towards a brighter housing future.

 For more information, visit the Monadock Housing Roundtable website or contact Todd Horner of SWRPC staff.